PoisotLab/2015_ms_datamining/ms.md

 There are always caveats to using synthetic datasets.
 First, the extent to which each component dataset is adequately sampled is unknown.
-This can create gaps in the information that is available *in fine* **DBS: I think *in fine* must be something coming from French; what do you want to say here?**.
+This can create gaps in the information that is available when all component datasets are being merged.
 Second, because it is unlikely that all component datasets were acquired using reconcilable standards and protocol, it is likely that much of the quantitative information needs be discarded, and therefore the conservative position is to do qualitative analyses only.
 Although these have to be kept in mind, we do not think they should prevent use and evaluation of the approach we suggest.
 For one thing, at large spatial and organizational scales, coarse-grained analyses are still able to pick up qualitative differences in community structure.
 Second, most emergent properties are relatively insensitive to fine-scale error; for example, @grav13 show that even though a simple statistical model of food-web structure mispredicts some individual interactions, it produces communities with realistic emergent properties.
 Which level of error is acceptable needs to be determined for each application, but we argue that the use of synthetic datasets is a particularly cost- and time-effective approach for broad-scale description of community-level measures.

-**DBS: Is the following section really necessary for this editorial?
-I feel like the challenges section is already a nice way to culminate things.
-Also, most of it is implicit or explicit above (except the pipeline stuff), so maybe we're better off adding discussion of the pipeline somewhere else?**

-# Recommendations

-1. Publish data (even the small one!)

-Ideally, authors should release their analysis *pipeline* in addition to the data and explanation of the steps.
-The pipeline can take the form of a `makefile` (which allows to generate the results, from the raw data, without human intervention), or be all of the relevant code that allows to re-generate the figures and results.
-For example, we have released all of the `R` code that was used to generate the figures at **XXX**.
-Sharing the analysis pipeline has several advantages.
-First, it is a first steps towards ensuring the quality of analyses, since reviewers can (and should reasonably be expected to) look at the source code.
-Second, it provides a *template* for future analyses -- instead of re-developing the pipeline from scratch, authors can re-use (and acknowledge) the previous codebase and build on it.
-Finally, it helps identifying areas of future improvement.
-The development of software should primarily aim to make the work of researchers easier.
-Looking at commonalities in the analytical pipelines for which no ready-made solutions exists will be a great way to influence priorities in software development.

-3. Pay attention to standard when releasing data

 **Acknowledgments --** This work was funded in part through a grant from the Canadian Institute of Ecology and Evolution.
 TP was funded by a Starting grant